sketchyTK/mario-cosplay-randomizer/README.md

   <p align="center">
     Mario Cosplay Randomizer is an interactive application that provides an array of Mario cosplay ideas.
 It's the ideal application for enthusiasts of the Mario franchise looking for inspiration for their next cosplay.
     <br />
+    It is a group project made by three University of Minnesota Coding Boot Camp students, Keshon Mckie, Tony Kinney and Marcellus Khanyoo-Moona, as an exercise in using HTML, CSS and JavaScript to develop a web-based application with a modal window, local data storage and retrieval, and responsive web design.
     <br />
     <br />
     <a href="https://github.com/github_username/repo_name">View Demo</a>